ibm-cloud-docs/vpc/file_storage_vpc_about.md

 {{site.data.keyword.filestorage_vpc_short}} provides file shares within the VPC Infrastructure.
 You create file shares at the zonal level, for example, `us-south-1`.
 File shares are identified by name and associated with a resource group in your {{site.data.keyword.cloud_notm}} customer account.

+You create a file share in a zone and create the mount targets for the share per VPC.
+You can control how the file share is accessed by specifying the [access mode](#fs-mount-access-mode): VPC-wide access or targeted access for a specific instance within a zone.

 You can set up [replication](/docs/vpc?topic=vpc-file-storage-replication) between the source file share and a replica file share.
 So if an outage at the primary site was to occur, you can fail over to the replica file share.

-File share data is encrypted by default with IBM-managed encryption for data-at-rest.
-For added security, you can use your own root keys to protect your file shares with customer-managed encryption.
+Data on a file share is encrypted at rest with IBM-managed encryption by default.
+For added security, you can use your own root keys to protect your file shares with customer-managed keys.
 When you specify the security group access mode and attach a [virtual network interface](/docs/vpc?topic=vpc-vni-about) to the file share mount target, you can enable encryption of data in transit.
 For more information, see [File share encryption](#FS-encryption).

 You can apply user tags and access management tags to your file shares.
 Add tags when you create a share or update an existing share with the UI, CLI, API, or Terraform.
 For more information, see [Tags for file shares](#fs-about-fs-tags).